 Find the full list and quantities in the recipe below.

-Corn - use fresh in-season corn as that will give you the best flavor.
+Corn - use fresh in-season sweet corn as that will give you the best flavor.
 Alternatively in a pinch you could substitute with frozen cobs of corn.

 Parmesan - is an Italian hard cheese with a great sharp flavor that works well with the other seasoning.
 You can substitute with Pecorino, Grana Padano or another vegetarian or vegan cheese.